Cousins Properties Incorporated research snapshot

 Rating

-Sun Belt office REIT with strong leasing momentum, improving occupancy, but office sector headwinds and rate sensitivity
+Sun Belt office REIT with record leasing, raised FFO guidance, improving occupancy, but office sector exposure and a fuller valuation

 Trend status